-personnel in more than 400 offices in the U.S. and abroad.
-DHS' global footprint allows for strategic coordinating in engaging with law enforcement partners worldwide, including NGOs that bring human trafficking tips and leads to DHS special agents.
-During the 2023 fiscal year, DHS initiated 1,282 human trafficking related investigations, identified and assisted 731 victims, and recorded 2,610 arrests, 1,044 indictments, and 519 convictions.
+DHS initiated 1,282 human trafficking related investigations, identified and assisted 731 victims, and recorded 2,610 arrests, 1,044 indictments, and 519 convictions.
 The arrests, indictments, and convictions pertain to both State and federal cases.

-The StrongHearts Native Helpline (1-844-7NATIVE or 1-844-762-8483) is a national, Native-led, HHS-funded helpline that is operated by the National Indigenous Women's Resource Center NGO and offers Native American and Alaska Natives impacted by domestic and sexual violence a culturally reponsive, anonymous, and confidential service that is available 24/7.
-119 StrongHearts enables individuals subjected to human trafficking to reach out for support via three different methods: call, text, or by chatting online.
+The StrongHearts Native Helpline (1-844-7NATIVE or 1-844-762-8483) is a national, Nativeled, HHS-funded helpline that is operated by the National Indigenous Women's Resource Center NGO and offers Native American and Alaska Natives impacted by domestic and sexual violence a culturally responsive, anonymous, and confidential service that is available 24/7.
+StrongHearts enables individuals subjected to human trafficking to reach out for support via three different methods: call, text, or by chatting online.
 StrongHearts advocates provide support on crisis intervention, safety planning assistance, referrals to Native-centered service providers, support in finding a local health facility or crisis center trained in the care of sexual assault survivors and forensic exams, and general information about jurisdiction and legal advocacy referrals.
-120

 Yet, even with multiple human trafficking hotlines available, many transportation employees bear concerns about misidentifying signs of the crime and the potential for personal liability when reporting suspected instances of the crime.
 According to the 2021 National Outreach Survey for Transportation, 48% of 3,551 transportation workers had concerns about misidentifying signs of human trafficking, and 60% of 1,626 frontline transportation workers were concerned that reporting suspected human trafficking based on misidentified signs of the crime could result in being sued by the accused.
-121

 Congress can help to overcome this reluctance by enacting legislation to protect employees from retaliation for reporting suspected human trafficking activities.
 Congress should also support counter-trafficking policies and reporting at the federal level by requiring all USG contractors and subcontractors to establish zero-tolerance counter-trafficking policies inclusive of mandatory survivor-informed employee training and reporting protocols.
 Similarly, States should establish and expand zero-tolerance counter-trafficking policies at State DOTs and State Departments of Motor Vehicles with mandatory survivor-informed employee training and clear reporting protocols and ensure that agency procurement policies prohibit human trafficking.
 USDOT can support private and local transportation entities by disseminating modal counter-trafficking policies and best practices and developing multimodal due diligence tools for the transportation sector.
 Private and local transportation entities and law enforcement should also establish and expand zero-tolerance counter-trafficking policies and implement due diligence policies and tools to ensure clean supply chains in alignment with the ACHT's comprehensive approach (see the Model Comprehensive Strategy in Appendix 11.12).
-Technology companies should establish
+Technology companies should establish and expand survivor-informed policy and operational solutions to address the misuse of technology platforms, including websites and applications, that facilitate human trafficking.